Column Partitioning With The Primary AMP Index

 The Teradata Primary Index

-This hash value sorts the rows of the tables for primary index tables.
+The hash value is utilized to sort the rows of primary index tables.

 The Teradata NOPI Table

-The rows of NOPI tables are randomly but evenly distributed across all AMPs.
+The NOPI tables are distributed evenly and randomly across all AMPs.

 The Teradata Primary AMP Index

-In the meantime (since Teradata 15), columnar tables can also have a primary index, and the significance of NOPI tables has decreased.
+Since Teradata 15, columnar tables can now have a primary index, rendering NOPI tables less significant.

 How are the Rows of the Primary AMP Index distributed?